Toshihiko-tan/momi3/docs/tutorial.rst

    :alt: Demographic model visualization
    :align: center

-Next, we simulate the ancestry of 20 individuals sampled from the two subpopulations using ``msprime.sim_ancestry()``.
+Next, we simulate the ancestry of 10 diploid individuals sampled from the two subpopulations using ``msprime.sim_ancestry()``.
 We use a mutation and recombination rate of 1e-8 and a sequence length of 10 million base pairs, with fixed random seeds for reproducibility.

 .. code-block:: python